kellydunn/go-step-sequencer/README.md

 (5) cowbell     |----|----|--x-|----|
 ```

 You should be able to hear the drum track out of your speakers now!

+## Notes

+The synchronization protocol for the step sequencer borrows heavily from the MIDI Beat Clock protocol, which uses 24 Pulses Per Quarter note for a specified Tempo.
+More information on this technique is found [here](http://www.blitter.com/~russtopia/MIDI/~jglatt/tech/midispec/seq.htm).

+The sampler uses a "Playhead" seeking strategy for playback similar to wavetable sythesizers.

+For playback, the sampler mixes all of the tracks encoded in the pattern and outputs them into a single Portaudio Stream.